For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at firstname.lastname@example.org

 Building on the work of Pentaho, Talend, MLStats, gitdm and a host of others, we built a generic and open source community dashboard for the MeeGo project, and integrated it into the website.
 The project was run in the open at http://wiki.meego.com/Metrics/Dashboard and all products of the project are available for reuse.

 This presentation will cover the various metrics we wanted to measure, how we extracted the data from a diverse set of services to do it, and more importantly, how you can do it too.

 Dave Neary works on Red Hat’s Open Source and Standards team, helping to make all of Red Hat’s upstream projects wildly successful.

 With a long history of participation in free software projects, including the GIMP, GNOME, OpenWengo, Maemo and MeeGo, Dave has been exploring the subject of company/community interactions for over a decade.

-Dawn Foster is a PhD student at the University of Greenwich in London after spending the past 20 years working at companies like Puppet Labs, Intel, Jive Software, and more.
-She has experience in business and technology with expertise in community building, open source software, metrics, and more.
+Dawn Foster is a PhD student at the University of Greenwich and a consultant at The Scale Factory in London.
+She spent the past 20+ years working at companies like Puppet Labs, Intel, Jive Software, and more.
+She has expertise in community building, open source software, metrics, and more.
 She is passionate about bringing people together through a combination of online communities and real-world events along with analyzing the data associated with participation in developer and open source communities.
-She has spoken at dozens of industry events, including many Linux Foundation events, OSCON, SXSW, and more.
+She has spoken at dozens of industry events, including many Linux Foundation events, OSCON, SXSW, FOSDEM and more.